binuq8usa/unsupervised_learning_of_action_manifolds/README.md

 2) Nair, Binu Muraleedharan.
 "Learning Latent Temporal Manifolds for Recognition and Prediction of Multiple Actions in Streaming Videos using Deep Networks."
 PhD diss., University of Dayton, 2015.(https://etd.ohiolink.edu/pg_10?0::NO:10:P10_ACCESSION_NUM:dayton1429532297)

 Also, this code was developed based on the available 'rbm' code on Geoffrey Hinton's webpage to train autoencoders on MNIST data. (http://www.cs.toronto.edu/~hinton/MatlabForSciencePaper.html).
+The temporal learning using CRBM is based of an earlier version of the CRBM code to model motion styles by Graham Taylor.
+Here is his updated Git repository : https://github.com/gwtaylor/imCRBM.

+Please also cite their relevant papers as well if using this work.

+Thanks.